 9.

-The 4 flower is probably the most common of the flower knots,
+The 4 cloverleaf is probably the most common of the cloverleaf knots,

 especially since it is easy to combine many of them into a single